NightClover-code/Tesla-Clone/README.md

 ## Code Reviews

-I'm pretty new to React, so feel free to review my code and tell me how can I improve the code.
+I'm pretty new to React, so feel free to review my code and tell me how I can improve it.

 ## Note